robflop/robbot/readme.md

 Add the bot to your server: [Invite me](https://discordapp.com/oauth2/authorize?client_id=257126756069277696&scope=bot&permissions=70274048)

 ## Self-hosting usage
-(It is assumed you already have a Discord OAuth application and bot account)
+(It is assumed you already have a Discord OAuth application and bot account aswell as [node.js](https://nodejs.org/en/) on version 7.6 installed)

 - Fill out your bot token and change the ownerID in config.json to your devmode discord ID